El Cid: The Legend: Plot

-Ben Yusuf invades the Muslim Taifa of Zaragoza, as the beginning of his campaign to conquer the entire Iberian peninsula.
-As a result, Prince Al-Mu'tamin flees to Castile to warn king Ferdinand of Yusuf's invasion.
+Ben Yusuf invades the Muslim Taifa of Zaragoza, as the beginning of his campaign to conquer the entire Iberian Peninsula.
+As a result, prince Al-Mu'tamin flees to Castile to warn King Ferdinand of Yusuf's invasion.

-In Castille, Rodrigo Diaz de Vivar is living a life of privilege as the son of a nobleman.
-He is best friends with prince Sancho and is secretly in a romantic relationship with Jimena, the daughter of count Gormaz.
+In Castile, Rodrigo Díaz de Vivar is living a life of privilege as the son of the commander of Ferdinand's forces, Don Diego Laínez de Vivar.
+He is best friends with the future king of Castile prince Sancho and is secretly in a romantic relationship with Jimena, the daughter of count Gormaz, who succeeds Don Diego as commander.
 Unfortunately, Gormaz disapproves, and suggests that Jimena should marry the arrogant and self-centered count Ordoñez.
-As the royal court receives word that the Almoravids of Zaragoza had crossed the Castilian border, Rodrigo gets the opportunity to accompany Sancho, Ordoñez and Gormaz on a scouting mission.
+As the royal court receives word that the Almoravids of Zaragoza have crossed the Castilian border, Rodrigo gets the opportunity to accompany Sancho, Ordoñez and Gormaz on a scouting mission near the border to Zaragoza.
 Once they set up camp, Gormaz is ambushed by Al-Mu'tamin and his warriors, but Rodrigo intervenes.
-Once Al-Mu'tamin gets the chance to speak, he is allowed by Sancho to accompany them back to the palace.
+Once Al-Mu'tamin gets the chance to speak, he is allowed by Sancho to accompany them back to Castile.

-Some time later, king Ferdinand dies, and the devious and power-hungry princess Urraca plots to have Sancho killed so that the weak-minded prince Alfonso can be crowned.
-Gormaz meets with Rodrigo on a balcony, on Jimenas request, where Rodrigo asks for her hand in marriage.
-Gormaz refuses, and instead challenges Rodrigo to a duel.
-Rodrigo is hesitant to fight, but when Gormaz insists, he draws his sword.
+Sometime later, king Ferdinand dies, and the devious and power-hungry princess Urraca plots to have Sancho killed so that the weak-minded prince Alfonso can be crowned.
+Gormaz meets with Rodrigo on a balcony, on Jimena's request, where Rodrigo asks for her hand in marriage.
+Gormaz, believing that Rodrigo will replace him as commander, refuses, and instead challenges Rodrigo to a duel.
+Rodrigo is hesitant to fight, but when Gormaz insists, he relents.
 As the two fight, Urraca sends out her lover and servant to assassinate Sancho by stabbing him in the back with a dagger.
 At the same time, Rodrigo accidentally kills Gormaz.
 When Jimena witnesses, she becomes distraught and drives Rodrigo away.
 Later, Alfonso is crowned king, but at the ceremony Rodrigo refuses to kneel before him, and makes Alfonso swear that he had nothing to do with his brother's death.
 Alfonso does so, but in his rage and humiliation, he banishes Rodrigo without honor.

-Rodrigo flees to Zaragoza, where his friends Alvar Fañez and Garces, along with Al-Mu'tamin, reunite with him.
+Rodrigo flees to Zaragoza, where his friends Álvar Fáñez and Garcés, along with Al-Mu'tamin, reunite with him.
 At Al-Mu'tamin's suggestion, the four men decide to reclaim the castle of his father, Emir Al-Muqtadir of Zaragoza.
 With the help of Garces' adopted badger, Ruidoso, Rodrigo and his friends manage to infiltrate the castle and liberate Al-Muqtadir along with other enslaved Muslims of Zaragoza.
-Soon, Rodrigo begins a campaign to reclaim the castles and lands that had been seized by Yusuf in the name of King Alfonso, as an attempt to regain his lost honor.
-By doing so, he gathers an army.
-Rodrigo becomes known as El Cid ("El Señor") among the Muslims.
+Rodrigo is appointed commander of Al-Muqtadir's forces, and begins to reclaim the castles and lands that had been seized by Yusuf in the name of king Alfonso, as an attempt to regain his lost honor.
+Rodrigo becomes known as El Cid among the Muslims.